spettersson/splunk4patientprivacy/data_guide.md

 The first step is to understand the format of each individual log source, specifically:

-- ❓ Structured (csv, json, xml) or unstructured (free-txt)
+- ❓ Structured (csv, json, xml) or unstructured (free-text)
 - ❓ Single-Line or Multi-Line
-- ❓ Log delimiter (that is, what indicates the start and end of log record)
+- ❓ Log delimiter (that is, what indicates the start and end of a log record)
 - ❓ Log timestamp format

 Rule of thumb: